Todos Santos Mexico – What To Do In One Day

 Fun Fact 🤓

 The original Doce Cuarenta was opened in La Paz and is named after their street address 1240 = doce cuarenta in Spanish.
-The one in Todos Santos is open every day from 7 am to 9 pm and you can see all of their locations and menus here.
+The one in Todos Santos is open every day from 7 am to 9 pm.

 Taller 17 ☕